webgefrickel/kalong/src/docs/01-development/05-sass.md

 ### Linting

-The pre-bundled sass-lint task comes with pretty strict settings, regarding naming of things, sort-order of properties and various other possible problems.
+The pre-bundled stylelint task comes with pretty strict settings, regarding naming of things, sort-order of properties and various other possible problems.
 Please just try to stick to it, to keep things consistent.